asqaria/capstone/README.md

 # Car Market Capstone Project

 This is my final capstone project for Udacity's FullStack Web Developer Nanodegree.
+I careated Car Market Web Appication where users can buy or sell their cars.
 Web app can be accessed at [here](https://fsdu-capstone.onrender.com/)

 ##### Project Dependencies
 * __Flask__ - Slim python web library.